Veðrfölnir and eagle: Attestations

 The eagle is again attested in chapter 16 of the Prose Edda book Gylfaginning, yet here with the company of Veðrfölnir.
 In the chapter, Gangleri (described as king Gylfi in disguise) asks the enthroned figure of High what other notable facts there are to know about Yggdrasil.
 High responds (Veðrfölnir is here anglicized as Vedrfolnir):

 There is much to be told.
 An eagle sits at the top of the ash, and it has knowledge of many things.
 Between its eyes sits the hawk called Vedrfolnir [...].
 The squirrel called Ratatosk runs up and down the ash.
 He tells slanderous gossip, provoking the eagle and Nidhogg.

 Theories

 John Lindow points out that Snorri does not say why a hawk should be sitting between the eyes of an eagle or what role it may play.
 Lindow theorizes that "presumably the hawk is associated with the wisdom of the eagle" and that "perhaps, like Odin's ravens, it flies off acquiring and bringing back knowledge".

-Hilda Ellis Davidson says that the notion of an eagle atop a tree and Nídhöggr coiled around the roots of the tree has parallels in other cosmologies from Asia, and that Norse cosmology may have been influenced by these Asiatic cosmologies from a northern route.
-On the other hand, Davidson adds, some Germanic peoples are attested as worshipping their deities in open forest clearings, and that a sky god was particularly connected with the oak tree, and therefore "a central tree was a natural symbol for them also".
+Hilda Ellis Davidson says that some Germanic peoples are attested as worshipping their deities in open forest clearings, and that a sky god was particularly connected with the oak tree, and therefore "a central tree was a natural symbol for them also".